Customizing Colors

 Utility Colors (4 tokens)

-Utility colors handle functional and structural elements that support the overall design without drawing attention to themselves.
+Utility colors handle functional and structural elements that support the design without drawing attention.

-- Muted -- Used for subtle backgrounds on inactive tabs, disabled states, and secondary surfaces that need to recede visually.
+- Muted -- Subtle backgrounds for inactive tabs, disabled states, and secondary surfaces.

-- Destructive -- A warning/danger color used for delete buttons, error messages, and other actions that require caution.
-This is typically a shade of red.
+- Destructive -- Warning/danger color for delete buttons and error messages.
+Typically a shade of red.

-- Border -- The color for borders around cards, inputs, dividers, and other structural outlines.
+- Border -- Color for borders around cards, inputs, dividers, and structural outlines.

-- Input -- The border color specifically for form input fields such as text inputs, dropdowns, and textareas.
+- Input -- Border color specifically for form fields (text inputs, dropdowns, textareas).

-- Ring -- The focus ring color that appears around interactive elements when they receive keyboard focus.
-This is important for accessibility.
+- Ring -- Focus ring color for interactive elements during keyboard navigation.
+Important for accessibility.

 Annotated screenshot showing Muted, Destructive, Border, Input, and Ring colors in context